learn-co-curriculum/dsc-sampling-statistics-lab/README.md

 ## Introduction

 Typically, we don't know statistics about a population itself.
-The only way to know these for sure is to survey the entirety of the population which is typically impractical.
+The only way to know these for sure is to survey the entirety of the population, which is typically impractical.
 For example, to know the true salary mean of individuals in the United States, we would have to survey each and every individual.

 In lieu of being able to know the true underlying population statistics, we estimate them.
 Point estimates are estimates of population parameters based on sample data.
 For instance, if we wanted to know the average age of registered voters in the U.S., we could take a survey of registered voters and then use the average age of the respondents as a point estimate of the average age of the population as a whole.